carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 ---------------------------

-Clang provides a set of builtins that implement checked arithmetic for security critical applications in a manner that is fast and easily expressable in C. As an example of their usage:
+Clang provides a set of builtins that implement checked arithmetic for security critical applications in a manner that is fast and easily expressible in C. As an example of their usage:

 .. code-block:: c